'Wait Wait' for May 25, 2024: With Not My Job guest J. Kenji López-Alt

 Bluff The Listener

-Our panelists tell three stories of well-meaning gifts that didn't quite work, only one of which is true.
+Our panelists tell us three stories about stain-blocking ceiling paint in the news, only one of which is true.

 Not My Job: We quiz Serious Eats' J. Kenji López-Alt on Serious Feet